Raocp/PINN-elastodynamics/README.md

 # Description for each folder
 - **PlateHoleQuarter**: Training script and dataset for plate with a hole (stress concentration) problem;
+- **ElasticWaveInfinite**: Training script and dataset for elastic wave propagation in infinite domain (to be uploaded);

 # Results overview